bjaan/openvpn-netns/README.md

    ExecStart=/usr/sbin/openvpn --config /etc/openvpn/ch-zur.prod.surfshark.com_udp.conf
    ```

 6. Test if your VPN connection is working by starting the OpenVPN service: e.g. `sudo systemctl start openvpn`.
 The whole host Internet access should now go through the VPN; see if the `traceroute www.google.com` command lists the VPN provider's domain names.
-Stop the service before proceeding `sudo systemctl start openvpn`
+Stop the service before proceeding `sudo systemctl stop openvpn`

 ### b.
 Setting up the OpenVPN network namespace

-7. Reconfigure OpenVPN service file further, so that it has to permissions to set-up network namespace (the same file as in step 5 above) further with these lines in the `[Service]` section:
+7. Reconfigure OpenVPN service file further, so that it has to permissions to set-up network namespace (i.e. the same file as referenced in step 5 above) further with these lines in the `[Service]` section:

    ```ini
    CapabilityBoundingSet=CAP_CHOWN CAP_DAC_OVERRIDE CAP_DAC_READ_SEARCH CAP_FOWNER CAP_FSETID CAP_KILL CAP_SETGID CAP_SETUID CAP_SETPCAP CAP_LINUX_IMMUTABLE CAP_NET_BIND_SERVICE